Asana/SGTM/README.md

 1. In `./terraform/variables.tf`, any variable that is listed without a default value needs to be set.
 The preferred method of setting these values is through [environment variables](https://www.terraform.io/docs/cli/config/environment-variables.html#tf_var_name).
 For example, to se terraform variable `asana_users_project_id`, you'll want to set an environment variable `TF_VAR_asana_users_project_id`.
 2. Save these somewhere that you and others collaborating on this deployment could share (we save ours in an Asana task internally, of course) since these will need to be the same each time you apply new changes.

-### Zip up your code
-From the root of your repository directory, run `./scripts/zip_lambda_code.sh`.
-This will zip up all of the Python code and dependencies to be pushed to AWS in the next step (the `terraform apply`)

 ### Run setup script
 You'll first need to set up the [Terraform remote state](https://www.terraform.io/docs/state/remote.html) to be the source of truth for the state of your deployed infrastructure.